Must-See Santorini: The Family Edit

 The black sands of Perissa, typical of the island’s beaches.

 As a volcanic island, Santorini doesn’t have the idyllic white sands and aquamarine waters you might idealise.
 Skip onto neighbouring islands like Naxos or Mykonos for that.
-And while beaches are not the highlight here, Vlychada is notably impressive backed by pumice rock cliffs.
+And while beaches may not the highlight here, Vlychada is notably impressive backed by sculptural pumice rock cliffs.
 It’s also home to Theros Wave Bar and restaurant on a semi-secluded bit of shore.
 Providing all the comforts for elevated beach lounging, sit back with a cocktail and savour stunning scenery alongside atmospheric tunes.

 You might hear of the Red Beach at some point, with red sand.
 Harder to reach, it requires a short but dubious trek which we do not recommend if you are with young children.
 For us, the Red Beach is good for a quick look rather than to spend an afternoon in.